Robertfarb/whiteboarding-curriculum/README.md

 ### Homework
 * Read about [personal pitches][personal-pitch].
   * Write a rough personal pitch.
 Follow guidelines in the document linked above.
+* Work on JavaScript Project.
+* Work on cover letter.

 ### Afternoon
 #### Lecture & Workshop